caracal-pipeline/caracal-docs/sphinx/manual/workers/flag/index.rst

       *bool*, *optional*, *default = True*

       Ensure that the selected AOFlagger strategy is compatible with the type of correlations present in the input .MS file(s).
-E.g., attempts to flag on Stokes V an .MS with XX and YY only will result in an error and exit Caracal.
-The rules are 1) XY,YX present to flag on Stokes V,U or on XY,YX, 2) XX,YY present to flag on Stokes I,Q or on XX,YY.
-Disable only if you know what you are doing.
+E.g., attempts to flag on Stokes V for an .MS with XX and YY only will result in an error and CARACal exiting.
+The rules are 1.
+XY,YX must be present in order to flag on Stokes V,U (or on XY,YX), and 2.
+XX,YY must be present in order to flag on Stokes I,Q (or on XX,YY).
+Disable this parameter only if you know what you are doing.

   **tricolour**